isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-latex-paint-used-for/index.md

 Usually, you will need to prepare the surface ready for artwork appropriately and mix latex paint in the right concentration to achieve the best outlook design.
 NB: Avoid excess dilution or thick coating as it may peel off when abrasive force is directly applied.
 ## What are Major Problems Associated with Latex Paint?
-Latex paint is not only coupled with numerous advantages; it also has some problems that crop up here and there during preparation, application, or final result.�Some of the main problems of latex paint include:
+Latex paint is not only coupled with numerous advantages; it also has some problems that crop up here and there during preparation, application, or final result.Some of the main problems of latex paint include:
 1. **Less durable.**Latex paint defaces (when exposed to direct sun) faster than oil-based paints.
 Therefore, it requires repetitive painting after a given period to maintain its original stunning outlook.
 2. **Its are packed in large quantities.**Latex paint is manufactured and packed in large quantities, unlike oil-based paint that comes in small containers.
 The structural formula has less concentration strength, and thus minimal dilution is carried out before painting.
 Therefore, a large quantity of latex paint is needed to cover a surface area.
 3. **Less elastic or low expansion.**The chemical formula used in the manufacture of latex paint is static and doesnt allow elongation.
 Therefore, the application is a little bit tedious than oil-based paints.